-- Model: Select the required model from the dropdown.
+Model: Select the required model from the dropdown.

-- Sync mode: Select the sync mode that RudderStack should use to sync your data.
+Sync mode: Select the sync mode that RudderStack should use to sync your data.
 For more information on these modes, refer to the Sync Modes guide.

-- Primary Key: Select a column from the data returned by the model (specified above) to uniquely identify your records in the warehouse.
+Primary Key: Select a column from the data returned by the model (specified above) to uniquely identify your records in the warehouse.

 Event Type: Select from the identify or track event type depending on how you want to send the event data to the downstream destinations.
 If you select track, you also need to provide:

 The JSON payload carries the user_id and anonymous_id from the columns selected in the Choose user identifier section.
 Moreover, the traits are used from the columns selected in the Column section.